Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 If you only need a Search view to browse or look up the objects without editing their details, you can configure this generator to add just the `read list` operation, data objects without links, and a Search View, without selecting the CRUD operations or a Details View.

-#### Enumeration Read List
+#### Read Enum Operation

-For objects that contain static data that can be cached, you may not even need a search view, but rather a `read list` operation to provide data for the cached enumeration.
-To configure this, you can select the option to add a `read list` operation, and to decorate it with an enumeration specification.
+For objects that contain static data that can be cached, you may not even need a search view, but rather a `read enum` operation to provide data for the cached enumeration.
+To configure this, you can select the option to add a `read enum` operation with an enumeration specification to the aggregate object and/or to its subobjects.
 You can also configure it to update the key type of the object to link it to this enumeration, and thereby provide a selection control wherever it is being used on the UI.

 ## How to use the generator